Teo A. Babun: Testimony

 On June 28, 2023, in testimony before the U.S. Commission on International Religious Freedom (USCIRF), Babun gave testimony regarding the Cuban government's repression of religious freedom and other related rights and also provided first-hand accounts of the repressive tactics used by the Cuban government to stifle independent religious communities.
 This was the commission's first hearing outside of Washington, D.C.

+Cuban Property Restitution Discussions

+In April 2026, Babun was featured in a New York Times article examining unresolved property claims stemming from the Cuban government's confiscation of private assets following the 1959 revolution.
+This article detailed the Babun family's experience of having extensive industrial and residential properties confiscated, as well as Teo's broader perspective on the need for a balanced resolution framework.

+Babun has argued that any long-term resolution should avoid displacing current residents while addressing the historical grievances of displaced families.